 Student Mistreatment and Learning Environment Concern Policy and Process

 The University of North Carolina School of Medicine takes allegations of student mistreatment very seriously.
-Examples of mistreatment include sexual harassment; discrimination based on race, color, gender, national origin, age, religion, creed, disability, veteran’s status, sexual orientation, gender identity or gender expression; purposeful humiliation, verbal abuse, threats, or other forms of psychological mistreatment; and physical harassment, physical endangerment and/or physical harm.
+Examples of mistreatment include: differential treatment in the learning environment based on characteristics unrelated to the student’s skills, knowledge or attitudes, purposeful humiliation, verbal abuse, threats, or other forms of psychological mistreatment; and physical harassment, physical endangerment and/or physical harm.

 Who do students contact if they perceive student mistreatment or learning environment concerns?